CarvinicioX/sap-exercise/README.md

 - [Collection with samples](https://www.getpostman.com/collections/5434e4423f599b6d8e32)
 ## Testing
 - On the project they're already some basic test on the Player object
-- To tun them just go to the test directory and run PlayerTest.java
+- To run them just go to the test directory and run PlayerTest.java